maquadir/ImageScraping/README.md

 # Setup
 ### Manifest File
-- Since the app is going to fetch from json url .We have to add the following internet permissions to the manifest file.
+- Since the app is going to fetch from Imghur API .We have to add the following internet permissions to the manifest file.

         <uses-permission android:name="android.permission.INTERNET" />
         <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />